BeatrisIlieva/drf-react-gems/README.md

 -   Anonymous users can browse products and use guest shopping cart/wishlist

 > **Note:**
-> Guest users can add, remove, and update items in their shopping bag and wishlist, with each guest’s data kept separate using a unique guest ID.
-The backend validates all changes, preventing users from adding more items than are available or removing more than they have in their bag.
+> Guest users can add, remove, and update items in their shopping bag and wishlist, with each guest’s data kept in Local Storage.
 When a guest registers or logs in, their shopping bag and wishlist are merged into their new account.
->
-> The project includes background functionality (using Celery and Redis) to automatically clean up old guest shopping bags and wishlists.
-However, this feature is only enabled and testable in a local environment—not in production or deployment.

 <p align="right" dir="auto"><a href="#drf-react-gems">Back To Top</a></p>